View David Waggoner's Obituary on heralddemocrat.com and share memories

 |

-A family visitation will be held from 6 to 8 p.m.
-Tuesday at Johnson-Moore Pottsboro Chapel.
-A memorial service will be held at 2 p.m.
-Wednesday at Johnson-Moore Pottsboro Chapel.
-Reverend Tom Wilder will officiate.

-He is survived by his wife, Marla Waggoner of Sherman; sons, Matthew D. Waggoner of Graham, TX, and Brandon Heath Waggoner of Blue Ridge; brother, Jimmy Dale Waggoner of Cameron, MO; sister, Donna Gail Waggoner of Durant; and three grandchildren, with one on the way.
+David is survived by his wife, Marla Waggoner of Sherman; and two sons, Matthew Waggoner and

+wife Laura; and their three children, Kaden, Carson, and Hadley of Graham, TX, Brandon Waggoner and wife Tiana who is expecting a baby of Blueridge, TX; brother, Jimmy Waggoner and wife Lisa and family of Cameron, MO; sister, Donna Waggoner and family of Durant, OK.
+He is also survived by his sister-in-law, Alissa Ross; and brother-in-law, Kevin Waymire both of Lake Dallas; and many beloved nieces and nephews.

+David was preceded in death by his parents, Jim and Barbara Waggoner, his sister, Cindy Waggoner, and his beloved sister-in-law, Karla Stein.

 Published in The Herald Democrat on Dec.
 17, 2019